Mini-Mystery Crochet Along – November 2025

 • Yarn: Worsted Weight / 4 yarn

-• Fiber: I used an acrylic wool blend.
-Acrylic, wool, cotton, and other blends will work well too.
+• Fiber: I made a couple different samples and used different yarns.
+I used an acrylic wool blend for one sample and a 100% acrylic for the other.
+Other blends will work well too.

 • Yardage & Colors